-UCR has well established microgrid testbeds and laboratories for pre-commercial testing of new technologies in a "living lab" environment.
+UCR has well established microgrid testbeds and laboratories for pre-commercial testing in a "living lab" environment.
 Over the last seven years, UCR researchers have designed and implemented numerous microgrid systems including 2.2 MWh of battery energy storage, over 11 MW solar PV, 8 MW of Thermal Energy Storage (TES) for chiller operations, and multiple electric vehicle chargers including supervisory control and data acquisition systems.

 These unique microgrid/smartgrid testbeds with plug and play capabilities possess the ability to validate various Hardware in Loop (HiL) scenarios.
-In addition to energy system modeling, UCR can utilize its microgrid testbed for evaluating specific microgrid designs that will be placed elsewhere.
+In addition to energy system modeling, UCR can utilize its microgrid testbed for evaluating specific microgrid components, software, operational strategies, and technologies within a closely monitored setting.